Trump infrastructure push faces cold shoulder from Congress

 “A private-sector-driven infrastructure plan means tolls, tolls, tolls — paid by average, working Americans,” said Senate Minority Leader Chuck Schumer of New York.
 “It also means that infrastructure that can’t be built with tolls, like repairing our crumbling schools, for instance, will likely get left behind.”

-That’s a far different view than Schumer had in the days immediately after Trump’s election, when he told The Associated Press that infrastructure investment was an area where Trump appeared more aligned with Democrats than with Republicans.
-Indeed Schumer said that he’d spoken with Trump, offering his own support for a large infrastructure package but warning that conservative Republicans were unlikely to go along.
+Schumer struck a far different tone in the days immediately after Trump’s election, when he told The Associated Press that infrastructure investment was an area where Trump appeared more aligned with Democrats than with Republicans.
+Indeed, Schumer said that he’d spoken with Trump, offering his own support for a large infrastructure package but warning that conservative Republicans were unlikely to go along.

 Conservative opposition remains a potential roadblock to Trump’s infrastructure plans.
-Nonetheless, the White House appears to have all but abandoned hope for bipartisanship on the issue.

-In a briefing Monday night, the White House legislative affairs director, Marc Short, indicated the administration plans to advance the infrastructure package via special budget rules that would allow it to pass with a simple majority vote in the Senate.
-That means that if Republicans can stick together — and there’s no guarantee they can — Democratic votes would not be needed, although Short said that “we would hope to get some Democrats’ support.”
+Nonetheless, the White House appears to be making little effort to round up bipartisan support on the issue.
+Trump is holding a series of meetings Tuesday with members of Congress, but they’re all Republicans.
+And Schumer’s spokesman, Matt House, said the White House never responded after Democrats presented their own infrastructure blueprint in January and shared it with the administration.

+Instead of involving the private sector, Democrats’ preferred method is to simply add $1 trillion to the deficit to pay for a range of infrastructure projects they claimed would create 15 million jobs over 10 years.

 “Infrastructure, the president’s said all along he believes to be a bipartisan exercise and it’s one that we will be looking to partner with them on,” Short said.

-Democrats said any chance for such a partnership was ruled out by Trump’s private sector approach.
-Democrats’ preferred method is to simply add $1 trillion to the deficit to pay for a range of infrastructure needs.
-Democrats drew up their own $1 trillion infrastructure blueprint in January, which they claimed would create 15 million jobs over 10 years, and submitted it to the White House.
-They never received a response, according to Schumer spokesman Matt House.

 The White House and Republicans are already proceeding on a partisan basis with their other two big legislative projects, health care and taxes, with uncertain chances for success on both.
-The fact that infrastructure now appears to have turned into a partisan exercise, too, underscores the poisonous atmosphere in Washington as an undisciplined president courts controversy over Twitter and an angry liberal base goads Democratic lawmakers to battle him at every turn.
+Chances for infrastructure legislation may be dim, too, given the poisonous atmosphere in Washington as an undisciplined president courts controversy over Twitter and an angry liberal base goads Democratic lawmakers to battle him at every turn.
 The investigation into Russian election meddling and ties with Trump’s campaign hang over everything.

 “This is not what he campaigned on and I think his voters are going to figure that out, sooner rather than later,” said Sen. Chris Murphy, D-Conn.